 Great to have you on the program.

-Davidson, Michigan, a suburb of Florent.
+Davison, Michigan, a suburb of Flint.

-I'm a rush geezer.
+I'm a Rush geezer.

 I did.